plclub/metalib/Stlc/README.md

   This tutorial depends on the `Metalib.Metatheory` library, available from [https://github.com/plclub/metalib](https://github.com/plclub/metalib).
-  Make sure that you compile and install these files first.
+  Make sure that you compile and install this library _first_.
+Then you can use make to compile the tutorial material and generate the documentation.

     `make`                  - Compile all Coq files
     `make html`             - Make documentation

   If you have Ott and LNgen installed, you may also generate the files above.